Learning to traverse convective flows at moderate to high Rayleigh numbers: Results and discussion

-To better understand the physical origin of this energetic advantage, we move from an Eulerian kinematic description to a Lagrangian view of the flow's invariant manifolds.
-In unsteady flows, transport barriers and pathways are organised by Lagrangian coherent structures (LCS), identified here as ridges of the finite-time Lyapunov exponent (FTLE) fields \citep{Krishna2022PRSA,krishna2023finite}.
-To relate the learned optimal trajectories to these structures, we computed both forward-time and backward-time FTLE fields for the convective flow.
-The instantaneous LCS fields were then extracted by binarising the FTLE fields, namely regions exceeding 70\% of the maximum forward and backward FTLE values were classified as repelling and attracting LCS, respectively.
-As shown in figure~\ref{fig:instant_lcs}, at moderate Rayleigh number ($Ra=10^8$), the repelling LCS that act as energetic barriers and the attracting LCS that act as transport pathways strongly overlap.
-Together they form tightly closed boundaries around the large-scale circulation cells.
-This topological closure creates strong energetic barriers and explains why the energy-penalty-only policy, which exerts negligible thrust, becomes permanently trapped, because it cannot breach the closed repelling FTLE ridges.
-At higher Rayleigh number ($Ra=10^{10}$), this overlap weakens, and the repelling LCS no longer form fully closed structures, thereby weakening the barrier effect.
+To better understand the physical origin of this energetic advantage, we move from an Eulerian kinematic description to a finite-time Lagrangian view of transport barriers and pathways.
+In unsteady flows, such structures can be characterised using LCS, which are identified here as ridges of the finite-time Lyapunov exponent (FTLE) fields \citep{Krishna2022PRSA,krishna2023finite}.
+To relate the learned trajectories to these structures, we compute both forward-time and backward-time FTLE fields for the convective flow.
+For visualisation, the LCS fields are extracted by thresholding the FTLE fields: regions exceeding \(70\%\) of the maximum forward- and backward-time FTLE values are classified as repelling and attracting LCS, respectively.
+As shown in figure~\ref{fig:instant_lcs}, at moderate Rayleigh number (\(Ra=10^8\)), the repelling LCS, which act as finite-time transport barriers, and the attracting LCS, which indicate preferred transport pathways, show substantial spatial overlap.
+Together they outline closed or nearly closed boundaries around the LSC cells.
+This topological organisation is consistent with the trapping observed for the energy-penalty-only policy: because this policy applies little propulsive thrust, it tends to remain within the same circulation cell rather than crossing the repelling FTLE ridges.
+At higher Rayleigh number (\(Ra=10^{10}\)), this overlap weakens, and the repelling LCS no longer form comparably closed structures.
+The associated weakening and fragmentation of the barrier network provide more intermittent pathways through which the agent can traverse the domain.